geopython/pygeometa/README.md

 ## History

-pygeometa originated within the [pygdm](https://wiki.cmc.ec.gc.ca/wiki/Pygdm) project, which provided generic geospatial data management functions.  pygdm (now at end of life) was used for generating MSC/CMC geospatial metadata.
+pygeometa originated within the `pygdm` project, which provided generic geospatial data management functions.  pygdm (now at end of life) was used for generating MSC/CMC geospatial metadata.  pygeometa was pulled out of pygdm to focus on the core requirement of generating geospatial metadata within a real-time environment.

-pygeometa was pulled out of pygdm to focus on the core requirement of generating geospatial metadata within a real-time environment.
+In 2015 pygeometa was made publically available in support of the Treasury Board [Policy on Acceptable Network and Device Use](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27122).

 ## Contact